Megaloblastic Anemias

 Folate deficiency:

-• Nutritional deficiency (especially common at the extremes of age and in alcoholics).
+• Nutritional deficiency (especially common at the extremes of age, in alcoholics, and in individuals with poor dietary intake of leafy vegetables and fortified cereals).

-• Malabsorption (absorbed mainly in upper jejunum): gastrectomy, coeliac disease/tropical sprue, extensive Crohn’s disease, and phenytoin which interferes with folate absorption.
+• Malabsorption (absorbed mainly in the upper jejunum): gastrectomy, coeliac disease/tropical sprue, extensive Crohn’s disease, and phenytoin, which interferes with enteric folate uptake.

-• Increased requirements: including pregnancy, lactation, rapid growth, hemolysis, malignancies, and repeated dialysis.
+• Increased requirements: including pregnancy, lactation, rapid growth in infancy or adolescence, chronic hemolysis, malignancies, and repeated dialysis leading to folate loss.

-• Defective folate utilization: seen with antifolate drugs, some anticonvulsants, and alcohol.
+• Defective folate utilization: seen with antifolate drugs (e.g., methotrexate), certain anticonvulsants, and chronic alcohol excess, all of which impair folate metabolism.

 B12 deficiency: